smolijar/gitwiki-thesis/src/design/providers.md

-# Repository providers - Unified authorization
+# Repository providers - Unified authorization {#sec:repository-providers}

 The key to bringing benefits of both, radically different architectural approaches, is to create a solid abstraction layer for the repository within the application as well for the means of retrieving and publishing them -- the repository providers.